MchainNetwork/cosmos-awesome/README.md

 - [Quasar](https://www.quasar.fi/) - A decentralized appchain for Interchain asset management, supporting a variety of assets and management actions, and offering customizable, governable asset management containers.

-### Bridges

-- [Gravity Bridge](https://www.gravitybridge.net/) - A neutral platform bridging Ethereum to the Cosmos blockchain, enabling the movement of ERC20 assets between the two ecosystems.
-- [Nomic](https://www.nomic.io/) - Enables users to efficiently bridge Bitcoin to Cosmos DeFi ecosystems like Osmosis through IBC, allowing seamless use of Bitcoin on any IBC-enabled chain.

 ### Blockchain Explorers

 - [Big Dipper](https://bigdipper.live/) - An open-source block explorer and token management tool for over 25 proof-of-stake blockchains, widely forked and used globally.